 Meanwhile, Monica thoroughly enjoyed the Rodin museum as he has been one of her favorite artists for many years.
 I enjoyed the photos she took.

 Hungry after 4 hours of culture, we found a street-side restaurant and order cheese burgers.
-Trust to French cuisine fashion, they were…raw!
+True to French cuisine fashion, they were…raw!
 Ryan and I ate them (of course)… Monica was nearly sick just watching us.
 She opted instead for shrimp and avocado salad.

 The afternoon agenda was the Eiffel Tower.
 Yee haa!
 Monica had purchased tickets online so we skipped the 500 person line-up and rode the elevator up the 1000 feet for the breathtaking vistas of Paris.
 The sun was shining, the wind was light, it was lovely up there and Monica called Sarah from the top.
 We miss her.
 I would like to go back for a night shot of the tower in lights.
 I’m hopful.